Modular Homes Today

 Editor's Rating

-Editorial ReviewThis Mid Atlantic division of Commodore Homes provides manufactured mobile homes and modular homes.
-The quality of work for both lines is good.
+Editorial ReviewThis Mid Atlantic division of R-Anell Homes provides modular homes.
+The quality of work is good.
 They are a safe choice for most home buyers.
 They can't build a mansion but they do a good job providing homes for entry level and middle class home buyers.
+In 2014 they combined with R-Anell Homes which has a great history of good modular home construction.

 Personal Reviews of Commodore Homes of Virginia